vaut-io/bevae/src/content/en/articles/3-physical-touch.md

 > A predictable and positive relationship between the HCP and a positive TA is considered more influential than individual attachment preferences, including any pre-existing anxieties when developing a new relationship with another individual (Taylor et al., 2015).
 In clinical practice, collaborative interpersonal relationships also contribute to patient control and self-efficacy by encouraging active participation and adherence to exercises (Babatunde et al., 2017; Kinney et al., 2018).
 Therefore, touch could help develop a successful collaborative and therapeutic relationship contributing to the good clinical benefits of a positive TA (Miciak et al., 2019)

-> Touch can often provide the sensory evidence to help conclude that “you are like me” through stimulating biobehavioural synchrony

-"Just like me" - reinforced by non-nocebic communication, reassurance, deepening personal connection through personal disclosure of past

 > Health Care providers are in a unique position: it is often considered central and expected to clinically examine and therefore touch a wide area of the body, including the head and neck, generally reserved for more intimate or significant relationships (Geri et al., 2019).
 Additionally, it helps in the accuracy of HCP to infer the other individual’s emotions, detected through touch (Hertenstein et al., 2009; Geri et al., 2019).